-Babbage, Charles, Passages from the Life of a Philosopher.
-London: Pickering, 1994 reprint (first published 1864.)
+• Babbage, Charles, Passages from the Life of a Philosopher.
+London: Longman, 1864, online at [archive.org/details/passagesfromlif01babbgoog]; or reprint, London: Pickering, 1994.

 Babbage's autobiography.
 Very readable, and the best possible way of getting an insight into this eccentric and sometimes tragic character.